-On this easy, circular walk to historic Runnymede, you can expect to enjoy spectacular nature, award-winning art, three memorials and most famously the site where the Magna Carta was signed.
+On this easy, circular walk to historic Runnymede, you will enjoy spectacular nature, award-winning art, three memorials and the site where the Magna Carta was most famously sealed.

 This circular walk to Runnymede makes a interesting day trip from Windsor or London or a pleasant walk if you live locally.
-The route is about 7km or 4.5 miles on varied terrain.
+The route is about 7km (4.5 miles) on varied terrain.

 Where is Runnymede?

-Runnymede is a meadow on the River Thames in Surrey.
+Runnymede is a meadow near Egham on the River Thames in Surrey.
 It is close to Windsor in Royal Berkshire and about 20 miles west of Central London.
-It is easiest to access it by car.

 Our circular walk to Runnymede starts in the the nearby village of Englefield Green, Surrey.